 Target Audience: The course is targeted for physicians, PAs, NPs, nurses, medical assistants, and other medical personnel.
 Other types of health care professionals are welcome to attend, however it is important to note that only a limited amount of time is spent on terminology for other disciplines such as oral health or behavioral health.

 Event Overview: CHAMPS, in conjunction with Denver Medical Society, offers an annual medical Spanish language training for clinicians and clinical support staff at Region VIII health centers.
 This four-day course is an intensive, conversational and medical Spanish workshop consisting of medical dialogues, role-plays, visual aids, cross-cultural discussions, and daily practice.
 The course curriculum provides an experience of immersion learning, an approach that is highly suitable for those with limited time, and who must use their new language skills immediately with their Spanish-speaking patients.
 Beginner and intermediate skill levels will be offered, with separate classes for each level.
+To download an event flyer and hotel information, click here.

 Course Objectives: Participants who complete the course will: